chinzistor/StreamerQnA/README/config.md

 Go to **Configuration/Bot** tab within the dashboard.
 Make sure the Twitch button is on and the configuration table is open.
 By default it should be.
 Enter your `Twitch username`.
 Whatever name you enter here is which channel the bot is going to watch for incoming submissions.
 Enter your `OAuth token` you can generate at [Twitch Chat OAuth Password Generator](https://twitchapps.com/tmi/).
+You **can and allowed to** use a secondary account here to send and detect messages through.
 Edit the `Timeout` to your needs.
 This will set how much time later (in milliseconds) the bot should retry reconnecting after disconnecting due to network issues.
 1000 ms should be fine.

 ![Screenshot of bot configuration](/screenshots/botConfig.png)